 One of the most famous incidents involved Maurice and Maralyn Bailey, whose Golden Hind 31 Auralyn hit a large whale in the Pacific in 1973 while sailing from Southampton to New Zealand.

 Auralyn was holed and sank and they spent 117 days in a liferaft until they were rescued.

-Since July there have been reports of orcas ‘attacking’ boats off the Spanish and Portuguese coast which have left the scientific community baffled.
+Since July there have been reports of orcas, the largest of the dolphin family, interacting with boats off the Spanish and Portuguese coast which have left the scientific community baffled.